 Municipal Operations Division (MOD) staff and contracted service providers perform most beach maintenance and cleaning related services.
 City staff will receive annual training to increase awareness of the WSP and to reinforce best management practices.
 These BMPs will also be communicated and reinforced with contracted maintenance staff.
-They will also be provided a map of the critical habitat designation [Exhibit 8].
-It is important to note that MOD staff is engaged in WSP protection and attends a variety of environmental seminars that address a wide range of environmental issues.
+City staff and contractors will be provided a map of the critical habitat designation [Exhibit 11], and the ACA area.
+It is important to note that MOD staff have been and continue to be engaged in WSP protection and attend a variety of environmental seminars that address a wide range of environmental issues.
 For example, MOD staff regularly attend meetings of the Beach Ecology Coalition, which has the mission: "To enhance ecosystem conservation and beach management to balance natural resource protection and recreational use."

-Tables 2 summarizes best management practices for the Critical Habitat area to mitigate the potential to attract predators, diminish vehicular traffic during the WSP wintering season and minimize destruction and degradation of coastal dune habitat.
-Vehicular traffic traveling through the Critical Habitat area and the area east of the Critical Habitat will be extremely limited [Exhibit 8].
+Tables 2 summarizes best management practices for the Critical Habitat area to mitigate the potential to attract predators, reduce vehicular traffic during the WSP wintering season and eliminate destruction and degradation of coastal dune habitat.
+Vehicular traffic traveling through the Critical Habitat area and the area east of the Critical Habitat will be extremely limited [Exhibit 11].
 If traveling through the Critical Habitat area, vehicle operators shall be mindful of WSP activity, limit speed to no more than 5 MPH, and when possible, safely alter routes to avoid flushing or incidental harm.
-No vehicles are authorized to drive on or through coastal dune vegetation.
-No trash trucks will be allowed to drive within Critical Habitat Unit 48, with the exception of trash trucks which need to access areas to the east of the Critical Habitat area which requires access via F Street as depicted on Exhibit 8.
+It may also be necessary to have additional staff walk in front of vehicles within areas occupied by wintering WSP including with the Critical Habitat Area and the ACA, if determined appropriated as part of the Adaptive Management program.
+No vehicles are authorized to drive on or through coastal dunes or dune vegetation.
+No trash trucks will be allowed to drive within Critical Habitat Unit 48, with the exception of trash trucks which need to access areas to the east of the Critical Habitat area which requires access via F Street as depicted on Exhibit 11 and from B Street to C Street extended to access the trash container (see Exhibit 6a).
 Where feasible, trash containers will be manually retrieved.
 During the winter months, trash container pickup will be limited to only two days per week and will be performed manually.
 Trash collection in the summer months will be five times a week because of high visitor numbers and to ensure that trash does not accumulate on the beach as an attractant to potential predators of the WSP.

-9 In 2018, The Newport Beach Lifeguards made 124 animal warnings and 64 Code enforcement contacts in the WSP habitat areas between B Street and G Street.
+10 In 2018, The Newport Beach Lifeguards made 124 animal warnings and 64 Code enforcement contacts in the WSP habitat areas between B Street and G Street.

 Litter in the Critical Habitat area will be collected manually along the wrack line and throughout the coastal dune plants seven days a week in the summer and two days a week, or as needed, in the winter.
-Beach cleaning equipment will not be utilized and wrack will remain along the shoreline in the critical habitat area.
-Table 3 summarizes best management practices in the area east of the critical habitat, from G Street to the Wedge, where WSP have also been observed.
+Beach cleaning equipment will not be utilized and wrack will remain along the shoreline in the critical habitat area, which is also a benefit to grunion, to the extent that they breed on the peninsula and is consistent with grunion grooming protocols.11 Table 3 summarizes best management practices in the area east of the critical habitat, from G Street to the Wedge, where WSP have also been observed.
 Maintenance within the critical habitat or area east of the critical habitat may occur on the boardwalks, pathways and hardscape, when necessary, but will be limited to those areas.